 Finally, I check in with the client to be certain there aren’t any remaining concerns or unaddressed issues.
 We confirm our next meeting time, and then I wish the client well as they cast themselves back into their lives–each time with better and more powerful ways of engaging the world.

+It depends.
 Most of my clients accomplish their goals in six to twelve months.
 Some phenoms are in and out in three or four months, and some take on ever-larger projects and continue working with me for several years.

 What happens in a coaching session changes your life